griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 # note that in the following example we are loading directly from a URL (instead of downloading it to the instance first)
 variantData <- read.delim("http://genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv")

-#Familiarize yourself with the data in this file by looking at the 'head' (top) of the file
+# familiarize yourself with the data in this file by looking at the 'head' (top) of the file
 head(variantData)

-#Look at a selection of columns
+# look at a selection of columns
 variantData[1:5 ,c(1:9,16,18)]

 # make a coverage column since this doesn't exist yet
 variantData$tumor_COV <- variantData$tumor_ref_count + variantData$tumor_var_count

-# start making the plot
+# start making the plot to visualize the relationship between variant allele frequencies and read coverage
 p1 <- ggplot(data=variantData, aes(x=tumor_VAF, y=tumor_COV))
 p1
 ```